kushagra269/Drishti/README.md

 DRISHTI is a city-wide AI-powered ANPR (Automatic Number Plate Recognition) command platform for smart-city operations rooms, traffic police, municipal control centres, and law-enforcement teams.
 It unifies live camera intelligence, vehicle trajectory reconstruction, corridor analytics, priority alerting, and watchlist enforcement into a single operator workspace.

-Operators see the city as a living system: camera nodes, traffic heat, plate reads, blacklisted vehicles, and route-level congestion � all in one place, ready for decision-making.
+Operators see the city as a living system: camera nodes, traffic heat, plate reads, blacklisted vehicles, and route-level congestion � all in one place, ready for decision making.

 ---